 |5.||Canon G7 X Mark II||-||stereo||mono||-||-||micro||2.0||Y||Y||-|

 |8.||Canon G5 X||Y||stereo||mono||-||-||mini||2.0||Y||Y||-|

 |15.||Leica S Typ 006||Y||-||-||-||-||mini||2.0||-||-||-|

 It is notable that the SX420 offers wifi support, while the S2 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Leica S2 (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the S2 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the S2 was succeeded by the Leica S Typ 006.
+Both the SX420 and the S2 have been discontinued, but can regularly be found used on eBay.
+The S2 was replaced by the Leica S Typ 006, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX420 or the Leica S2 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.